 In addition, although undergraduates use materials from all parts of the research collection, the library should provide services, resources, and instruction specifically designed to educate and inform them and to enable them to become more self-sufficient researchers.
 Adequate resources are one of the main factors that could attract undergraduates to use the university libraries.
-Effective undergraduate resources adequate services require accomplish their mission, thereby make it impossible for them to ignore using the university libraries.
+Effective undergraduate services require adequate resources accomplish their mission, thereby make it impossible for them to ignore using the university libraries.
 This view is supported by Whitmire (2002) who stressed that academic library resources are considered a good measure of an institution's excellence and quality.

-Furthermore, the university libraries ...... according to (ALA, 2010) should provide varied, authoritative and up-to-date resources that support its mission and the needs of undergraduate users.
+Furthermore, the university libraries according to (ALA, 2010) should provide varied, authoritative and up-to-date resources that support its mission and the needs of undergraduate users.
 Undergraduate collections should provide ready access to information resources that meet the needs of their primary clientele with focus on the institution's curriculum.
 The value of undergraduate collections is measured by their usability as well as quality and size.
 Unfortunately, it was observed that the collection sizes of most university libraries studied are inadequate and this affects the educational standard of the undergraduate students.
-This is contrary to Kuh & Gonyea (2003) view that, the size of a collection is used as an indicator of academic needed and preferred by undergraduates.
-According to Oyewusi & Oyebade (2009) library resources available in developed countries consists of print and electronic materials and they support the teaching and activities in the universities. learning Unfortunately, this is not the situation in most developing countries like Nigeria because most of the libraries are struggling to survive due to financial constraints (Oyewusi & Oyebade, 2009).
+This is contrary to Kuh & Gonyea (2003) view that, the size of a collection is used as an indicator of academic quality.

 Table 6 revealed that students' use of electronic materials in Nigerian university libraries is low.
 Hence, students need vast information in order to satisfy their information needs.
-Thus, electronic resources form a significant part of the information network
+Thus, electronic resources form a significant part of the information network needed and preferred by undergraduates.
+According to Oyewusi & Oyebade (2009) library resources available in developed countries consists of print and electronic materials and they support the teaching and learning activities in the universities.
+Unfortunately, this is not the situation in most developing countries like Nigeria because most of the libraries are struggling to survive due to financial constraints (Oyewusi & Oyebade, 2009).